German hydrogen train pioneer switches to cheaper battery power

 June 29, 2023

 The European Commission will invest 20 million euros in a hydrogen project off the Belgian coast by 2026.
 It will build and operate hydrogen facilities off the coast of Ostend, in an offshore testing zone intended to be the nerve center of the green hydrogen industry in Belgium.
-The HOPE project This content has been […]
+The HOPE project as it is called […]

 Mercedes builds 1.000th eCitaro bus and starts H2-version production